FACTORIAL BETWEEN SUBJECTS ANOVA

 There is also a function available for multivariate ANOVA when there are

-multiple response variables: manova( ).
-The basic syntax is...
+multiple response variables: manova().
+The basic

 model = manova(resp.tabl ~ IV1 * IV2 * ...)